Cambridge

 Cambridge's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The rate of private health cover is very high at approximately 55% of the total population (~4,943 people), compared to 51.4% across Greater Hobart.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.9 and 7.6% of residents respectively.
-68.7% of residents declare themselves completely clear of medical ailments, compared to 64.2% across Greater Hobart.
-The area has 22.2% of residents aged 65 and over (1,980 people).
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+Approximately 55% (~4,975 people) have private health cover, compared to 51.4% across Greater Hobart.
+The most common medical conditions are arthritis and mental health issues, affecting 9.9 and 7.6% of residents respectively.
+68.7% declare themselves completely clear of medical ailments, compared to 64.2% across Greater Hobart.
+As of 2016, 22.2% (1,993 people) are aged 65 and over.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health